This post may contain affiliate links.

 Banana plants (they’re not trees) don’t like to go in until the warmer months.

 Papaya seeds can also go in at any time of year, it’s best to plant these where they are to grow, they don’t like being transplanted.
+Papaya trees grow well in the tropics and are a garden staple for sweet fruit and green papaya for cooking, salads, and ferments.

 Plants Not to Sew In May

 Only the truly tropical plants won’t like to be sewn in the cooler months.
+For instance,

 - Sweet Potato, wait ’till the end of winter.